 Our dentists say that bleeding will only stop if you can apply pressure on the socket for a long time.
 Here are some tips they suggest to manage a bleeding socket after tooth extraction:

-- If you get tooth extraction in Burbank dental clinic, your dentist would place a cotton roll on the empty socket.
+- If you get a tooth extraction in Burbank dental clinic, your dentist would place a cotton roll on the empty socket.
 You need to then bite on the gauze firmly for at least 15-20 minutes.
 Bleeding would stop gradually.
 The harder you bite on the roll, the faster the bleeding would stop.

 - Do not rinse your mouth if the area is still bleeding.
-You may replace the gauze with a fresh clean and damp gauze.
+You may replace the gauze with fresh clean and damp gauze.
 Bite on it firmly for about 20 minutes again but don’t chew on it.

 - Don’t suck on the area where the tooth has been extracted.

 - If the bleeding still doesn’t stop after 20 more minutes, take a teabag, moisten it with water and bite on it for half an hour.
 Tannic Acid in tea helps control bleeding.

 - Sit upright and keep your head elevated.
 You may use pillows for extra support.